vivaria/edisonrul.ing/docs/source/cards/h/harpies-pet-dragon.md

 ### Card Rulings

-●You count Harpie Lady cards on both sides of the field when increasing this card’s ATK and DEF.
+*   You count Harpie Lady cards on both sides of the field when increasing this card’s ATK and DEF.